bendwild/afromedica/content/About us/about.md

 ---
 title: About us
 publish: true
-modified: 2025-08-02
+modified: 2025-08-04
 tags:
   - about-us
 ---
 ## Our origin

+---

-AfroMedica was founded in 2020 in the wake of the Black Lives Matter movement and the COVID-19 pandemic; two pivotal moments that exposed the deep-rooted health inequities within our society.
-What began as an initiative by a group of medical students has since grown into a collective of students and professionals committed to tackling the impact of racism on health and healthcare in Belgium.
+AfroMedica was founded in 2020, during a time marked by the Black Lives Matter movement and the COVID-19 pandemic—two events that starkly revealed the structural inequalities in our healthcare system.
+What started as an initiative by a group of medical students has since evolved into a growing network of students and professionals dedicated to addressing the impact of racism on health and healthcare in Belgium.

-Today, AfroMedica is an interdisciplinary organization active in the broader healthcare and medical field.
-We unite expertise from medicine, sociology, psychology, public policy, and activism to advocate for equitable, accessible, and racially conscious healthcare.
-At the intersection of care, education, activism, and [[policy]], we build bridges between grassroots movements, institutions, and policymakers, **always grounded in scientific knowledge**.
+Today, AfroMedica is an interdisciplinary collective active across the broader healthcare and medical landscape.
+We bring together perspectives from medicine, sociology, psychology, public policy, and activism to advocate for healthcare that is equitable, accessible, and conscious of racial dynamics.
+Working at the intersection of care, education, activism, and policy, we build bridges between grassroots movements, institutions, and decision-makers—**always grounded in evidence and scientific understanding.

 ---